 Note: the Base Folder view in the left column shows the contents in alphabetical order.
-To see the numeric order of folder contents, you need to click on the arrow to the right of the folder name (not the folder name or folder icon) to open the folder for view in the central work screen.
+To see the numeric order of folder contents, you need to click on the folder name (not the plus sign) to open the folder for view in the central work screen.

-In the left-hand column, click on the arrow to the right of the name of the folder (not a page or file) where you just placed your new file (from the Parent Folder step previously described).
+In the left-hand column, click on the name of the folder (not a page or file) where you just placed your new file (from the Parent Folder step previously described).
 You may need to re-open the appropriate subfolder within the Base Folder first.

 Now look at the file list in the right column of the screen.
-In the Order column, check to make sure the index page (in this example, it is titled "About the URC") is set at position 1.
-If it is not at 1, select the Order column, and then select the page you want to move.
-Use the arrows that appear above the Name column to move the page up or down to its desired position.
+In the Order column, check to make sure the page named index is set at position 1.
+If it is not at 1, move your mouse to the row that contains index to select it, then click on the Move to Top button:

 Please be aware that the folder and page order shown here is what determines the order of links that appear in your left-hand navigation bar.
 You can reorder other pages by clicking the up and down arrows in the Actions column.